MJGowan/GowanMMiniChallenge2/README.md

 INSTRUCTIONS
 Before anything, open the code in VSCode and run/debug the code.
 This should lead to a new tab opening, labelled localhost.
 Copy and paste the URL from that new tab, into the Postman "GET" area.
 Then, add to the end of the URL like this: https://localhost:xxxx/MathStuffs/Adding/x/x
 The xxxx should be the 4-digit number individual to your computer.
-Then you wil have /MathStuffs/Adding, and in the next two spaces I have labelled x, put a number of your choice.
-Then, hit send.
+Then you wil have /MathStuffs/Adding, and in the next two spaces I have labelled x, you will put a number of your choice.
+Then, hit "Send".
 Text should appear telling you the sum of the two numbers you put into the URL.